 HEADING.
 NEW SOUTH WALES.
-Victoria.
+VICTORIA.
 QUEENSLAND.
-Acts Applie eation of Acts As in preceding table As in preceding table As in preceding table nary Age of Admission actory 14 13 14 Maximum Working Hours of Women and Young Persons Per week Females and boys under 16, 48 hours Females and boys under 16, 48 hours Do., 10 hours -Females and boys under 16, 48 hours mum of Wo ung Pe Maximum hours of continuous labour Females and boys under 18, 5 hours Females and boys under 18, 5 hours Do., 5 hours Maxi Hours Yo Interval Do., 1⁄2 hour Do., 1⁄2 hour Do., 1⁄2 hour Prohi bited Hours of Work Girlsunder 18,7 p.m. to 6 a.m.
+Acts Applie cation of Acts } As in preceding table As in preceding table As in preceding table nary Age of Admission actory 14 .
+13 14 .
+Maximum Working Hours of Women and Young Persons Per week Females and boys under 16, 48 hours Females and boys under 16, 48 hours Do., 10 hours Females and boys under 16, 48 hours mum V of Wol Maximum hours of continuous labour Females and boys under 18, 5 hours Females and boys under 18, 5 hours Do., 5 hours Maxii Hours You Interval Do., 1⁄2 hour Do., 1⁄2 hour Do., 1⁄2 hour Prohi bited Hours of Work Girlsunder 18, 7 p.m. to 6 a.m.
+Boys under 16, 7 p.m. to 6 a.m.
 Girls under 16, 6 p.m. to 6 a.m.
-Girls under 18, 6 p.m.
-Boys under 16, 7 p.m. to 6 a.m.
 Boys under 14, 6 p.m. to 6 a.m.
-Females, after 9 p.m. to 6 a.m.
+Females, after 9 p.m.
+Girls under 18, 6 p.m. to 6 a.m.
 Boys under 18, 6 p.m. to 6 a.m.
-Overti Limi me- tation-Per day Three hours Three hours Three hours " week Three days One day Two consec'tive dy Fifty-six hrs per w "year Continuous Thirty days Ten days not to be exceeded Forty days Overti me Pay One and a-half ordinary rate One and a-half ordinary rate One and a-half ordin- ary rate, but never below 6d. per hour Prohil after bition of Employment r Childbirth 4 weeks 50 0 Type-setting Young persons under 16 Boys and girls under 14 affectin !rades Dry grinding and match dipping Young persons under 16 Boys and girls under 16 oyment gerous I Manufacture of bricks and tiles Girls under 18 Girls under 16 of Empl s in Dan Making and finishing of salt Girls under 18 Girls under 16 Ibitions Melting or annealing of glass Boys under 16; girls under 18 Boys under 14; girls under 18 Restrictions and Prohibitions of Employment affecting Women and Young Persons in Dangerous Trades Silvering of mirrors by mercurial process; manufacture of white lead Boys and girls under 18 Young persons under 18 Restriction Womer Cleaning of machinery in motion, and mill gearing All females; boys under 18 All females; boys under 18 All females; boys under 18 - 1 Charge of lift All females; boys under 16 All females; boys under 16
+Overt Limi ime- tation-Per day Three hours Three hours Three hours " week Three days One day Two consec'tive dys.
+Fifty-six hrs per wk. "year Continuous Thirty days Ten days not to be exceeded Forty days Overt ime Pay One and a-half ordinary rate One and a-half ordinary rate One and a-half ordin- ary rate, but never below 6d. per hour Prohi afte hition of Employment r Childbirth 4 weeks Type-setting Young persons under 16 Boys and girls under 14 · affectin rades Dry grinding and match dipping Young persons under 16 Boys and girls under 18 ••• oyment gerous I Manufacture of bricks and tiles Girls under 18 Girls under 18 of Empl 3 in Dan Making and finishing' of salt Girls under 18 Girls under 18 ibitions Person Melting or annealing of glass Boys under 16; girls under 18 Boys under 14; girls under 18 Restrictions and Prohibitions of Employment affecting Women and Young Persons in Dangerous Trades Silvering of mirrors by mercurial process; manufacture of white lead Boys and girls under 18 Young persons under 18 Restriction Women Cleaning of machinery in motion, and mill gearing All females; boys under 18 All females; boys under 18 All females; boys under 18 Charge of lift All females; boys under 16 All females; boys under 16

 ^{} The ages given are those at which admission to factory labour is unrestricted.
-In some States younger children are admitted if having passed school standards, or by special permit from the Minister.
+In some States younger children are admitted if having passed school standards, or by special permit from the Minister or inspector.